 Some people do, although hard orthotics (especially half length) can be uncomfortable in hard bottomed ski boots and are often too wide to fit a ski boot shell.
 Ski-specific footbeds offer the same sort of custom support along with some flexibility and superior cushioning – remember that ski boot interiors are normally rock hard, while street and running shoes have some give.
 Orthotics are also meant to be corrective, while most custom footbeds support and balance rather than correct an issue.
 Orthotics are only made by certified Pedorthists and Podiatrists.
 Can I swap the footbeds I’m using in my old boots over to the new ones?

 In all probability, yes.
 As long as they are physically intact and don’t smell too bad, there’s no reason not to reuse a footbed you’re satisfied with if the length of your new boots is the same.Shop Ski BootsLearn How to Make Your Boots Fit BetterLearn more with our other Ski Guides:Skis – How to Choose & Size ChartSkis – Kids' Size ChartSkis – Rocker TechnologyAlpine Touring Skis – How to ChooseSkis – Weight ChartSki Boots – How to Choose & Fit GuideSki Boots – Size ChartSki Boots – How to Try OnSki Boots – How to Make Your Boots Fit BetterAlpine Touring Ski Boots – How to ChooseSki Boots – Weight ChartSki Boots – Boot Sole Length ChartSki Bindings – How to Choose & DIN Setting ChartAlpine Touring Ski Bindings – How to ChooseSki Bindings – Weight ChartSki Poles – Size ChartSkiing – How to Get in Shape This is evo.
-We are a wake, ski, snowboard, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.